 When I tell you to picture a light bulb, chances are good that you're envisioning an incandescent.
 This is the classic bulb of Thomas Edison: a tungsten filament trapped within a glass enclosure.
 Electricity heats the filament to a point where it glows, and voila, you have light.

-It's true that traditional incandescents unable to keep up with the times will be phased out.
-However, the door is still wide open for nontraditional incandescents to take their place, and we're already seeing some manufacturers rise to the challenge, with high-efficiency incandescent bulbs that manage to meet the new standards.
-Key among these high-efficiency bulbs is yet another lighting option you'll want to consider:
+EISA didn't ban incandescents outright, but it's true that bulbs unable to keep up with the rising standards will be phased out (the majority of incandescents have already met this fate).
+However, the door is still wide open for non-traditional incandescents to take their place, and we're already seeing some manufacturers rise to the challenge with high-efficiency incandescent bulbs that manage to meet the new standards.
+Key among these high-efficiency bulbs is yet another lighting option you'll want to consider.

 Average life expectancy: 1,000 hours

-Halogens are just incandescent bulbs with a bit of halogen gas trapped inside with the filament.
-This gas helps "recycle" the burned-up tungsten gas back onto the filament, making for a slightly more efficient light.
-Unlike the mercury in CFLs, this gas isn't anything that could be classified as hazardous waste.
+Halogens are just incandescent bulbs with a bit of halogen gas surrounding the filament.
+This gas helps "recycle" the burned-up tungsten back onto the filament, making for a slightly more efficient light.
+And, unlike the mercury in CFLs, this gas isn't anything that could be classified as hazardous waste.

-Due to their relative similarity to classic incandescents -- both in light quality and in cost -- halogens can work as a good compromise bulb for consumers who need to replace their incandescents, but who also aren't ready to commit to CFLs or LEDs quite yet.
+Due to their relative similarity to classic incandescents -- both in light quality and in cost -- halogens can work as a good compromise bulb for consumers who need to replace their incandescents, but who also aren't ready to switch over to CFLs or LEDs quite yet.

 What information should I be looking for?

 You want to be sure that you'll enjoy living with whatever light bulb you purchase, especially if you're choosing a long-lasting bulb that you'll live with for years.
 Fortunately, the Federal Trade Commission now requires light bulb manufacturers to put a "Lighting Facts" label onto their products' packaging, similar to the "Nutrition Facts" label that you'll find on packaged food.